Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/plan.md

 ### Configure the Web Server

 1. In the DuckPanel File Manager, open `plugins/Plan/config.yml`.
+Make sure to open port `8804` for Plan setups, instead of just `any port`.
+If it's not available, you can use a different port but remember to change the config file shown below accordingly.
 2. Update the following settings.
 Replace `plan.example.com` with the domain or subdomain you configured in the reverse proxy guide.

 ```yaml